Ryaaad/MiniPortfolio/README.md

-# this was the first Finished Project i did and it's a simple Portfolio Using html css and js
+# it's a simple Portfolio Using html css and js